nftstorage/ucan.storage/readme.md

 ### Registering your DID

-Once you have a normal API token, you can [generate a keypair](#generating-a-keypair) using the `ucan-storage` library and call an API endpoint to register the DID of the public key with the NFT.Storage service.
+Once you have a normal API token, you can [generate a keypair](#generating-a-keypair) using the `ucan-storage` CLI and call an API endpoint to register the DID of the public key with the NFT.Storage service.

 To register your DID, send a `POST` request to `https://api.nft.storage/user/did` with a body containing a JSON object of the form: